sonmessia/OLP_2025/README.md

 <p align="justify">

-Help us keep Law Knowledge open and inclusive.
+Help us keep GreenWave open and inclusive.
 Please read and follow our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 </p>